FranciscoEP/reservamos/README.md

   yarn install
   yarn dev
   ```
-The project was deployed, and you can take a look at this [link](https://reservamos.vercel.app/)
+The project was deployed on Verce, and you can try it at this [link](https://reservamos.vercel.app/)